apalm112/FSJS-Gulp-Built-Front-End-Website/README.md

 	The gulp styles command generates CSS source maps

 Images Task
-The gulp images command is not found.
-The command does not decrease the size of any of the project’s JPEG or PNG files.
-The command does not copy the optimized images to the dist/content folder.
 The gulp images command copies the optimized images to the dist/content folder.

 Clean Task